Basil

 Little white or lilac (purple basil) flowers followed by small black berries containing the seeds.

-Common Cultivars:
+Common Basil Cultivars:

-Fun Fact.
+Fun Basil Fact.

 During the reigns of Queen Mary and Queen Elizabeth, farmers complimented visiting landladies with the presentation of a potted basil plant.

-seeds, transplantation, harvesting, propagation, and growing indoors
+(Seeds, sowing, transplantation, propagation, harvesting and growing indoors)

-Basil seeds are viable for about 8 years and are tiny; about 23,000 basil seeds weigh an ounce.
+Basil seeds are viable for about 8 years and are very tiny; about 23,000 basil seeds weigh an ounce.

-You can begin gathering foilage in midsummer when the plants start to flower (once the basil plants flower the flavor decreases) by cutting individual basil leaves or leafy stems.
-If you harvest/cut the plants back every few weeks, it will encourage new growth and dealy flowering.
-To extend the growing season, cut plants down to within a few inches of the ground to get a second and even a third crop.
+basil-in-bloomYou can begin gathering foliage in midsummer when the plants start to flower (once the basil plants flower, the flavor decreases) by cutting individual basil leaves or leafy stems.
+It’s best to cut the larger leaves of your basil plant first.
+If you harvest/cut the plants back every few weeks, it will encourage new growth and delay flowering.
+To extend your basil growing season, cut plants down to within a few inches of the ground to get a second and even a third crop.
 A little bit of fertilizer after pruning is helpful.

-Basil Propagation.
+Basil Propagation

 Transplant from the garden or sow seeds in early September.
 Sow seeds two to the inch and transplant seedlings into pots or boxes.
 A standard 4-inch pot is the perfect size for a single plant.
 If grown in flats, basil plants should be spaced 5 to 6 inches apart in each direction.